 NPS = % of Promoters – % of Detractors

-From that calculation, you can then inform improvements with open-ended responses.
+And, from that calculation, you can then inform improvements with open-ended responses.
 You can also relate your experience data (X-data) to operation data (O-data — renewals, cancellations) to understand when (and even why) a customer is likely to stick with you or leave.

 The Sean Ellis Survey Method